 - Preparing the tomato mixture – I almost always pre-cook/reduce my tomato mixture to rid it off the harsh edges and smoothen out the flavours

 - Finishing the stew

 - The spices listed in the ingredients are for the stew – not the meat.

 - You can halve the quantities for the tomato mix and the meat.
 Spices – adjust according to your taste

 Preparing the tomato mixture

-Puree tomatoes with the roughly chopped onions and add some chili pepper, if using.
+Puree tomatoes with the roughly chopped onions and add some chilli pepper, if using.
 Pulse till you get a mixed up by somewhat chunky texture.
 Hard to describe…. it should be well blended but not ‘passata’ smooth.

-Put mixture in a large pot and cook on medium to low heat, till reduced by about a third.
+Put the mixture in a large pot and cook on medium to low heat, till reduced by about a third.